Introduction

 Detailed Explanation

 When a recipe calls for half of 1 1/4 cup, it's asking you to divide the total measurement into two equal parts.
 The mixed number 1 1/4 cup represents one whole cup plus an additional quarter cup.
-To find half of this amount, you need to divide both the whole cup and the quarter cup by two.
+Even so, to find half of this amount, you need to divide both the whole cup and the quarter cup by two.
 This calculation results in 5/8 cup, which is the equivalent of half of 1 1/4 cup.
 Understanding this conversion is crucial because many recipes require precise measurements, and using the wrong amount can significantly affect the texture, taste, and overall outcome of your dish.

 Step-by-Step Calculation